Chickpea Salad with Red Pepper, Mint, and Sumac

 - Chop up the drained red peppers and mint and slice the green onion (or chop red onion).

-- When chickpeas are cooled to room temperature, mix in the red pepper, mint, and green onion and season salad with salt and fresh ground black pepper and serve.
+- When chickpeas are cooled to room temperature, mix in the red pepper, mint, and green onion and season salad with salt and fresh ground black pepper.

 - This salad can be refrigerated before you serve it, and it will keep for a day or two in the fridge, although I like it best when it’s freshly made.